Foreign Portfolio Investment Overview and Tax Effects in India

 What is the difference between FPI and FDI?

-FPI is passive financial investment while FDI involves management control.
+FPI is passive investment.
+FDI involves management control.

 What is NSDL FPI?